Dad and Dave Come to Town: Casting

 Since Grandad Rudd Bert Bailey had been retired and Fred MacDonald working in Melbourne radio.

 Bert Bailey and Fred MacDonald repeated their roles as Dad and Dave from the earlier films in the series, but the rest of the cast were newcomers.
 Ingenue Shirley Ann Richards, who was under long-term contract to Cinesound Productions was cast as Jill.
 Billy Rayes and Leila Steppe were both Americans touring on the Tivoli vaudeville circuit.

 Peter Finch plays a young man in love with Dad Rudd's daughter Sarah (Valerie Scanlan).
 Finch had appeared in a short film, The Magic Shoes (1935), but this was his first feature.
 He was recommended to Hall by George Cross, Cinesound's casting director, and so impressed the director he was cast in the role.
+Hall said "I wanted a gangling youth who’d had some experience.
+George Cross said, “There’s this kid, who has been hanging around here”.
+He was a long, skinny, cadaverous looking country yokel.
+When I saw Peter I gave him a few lines and he spoke them beautifully in character, and from then on there was no doubt about Finch.
+But we didn’t know he was going to be Great; nobody knew he was going to be Great."

 "He was almost painfully thin in his early days, with high, prominent cheekbones, and his looks gave no real promise of the handsome, world-class screen star he matured into overseas", wrote Hall in his memoirs.
 "But from the beginning he was a really first-class actor."
 Indeed, Hall later cast Finch in a larger role in Mr. Chedworth Steps Out (1939).

 Valerie Scanlan was an 18-year-old Sydney actor who had come to the attention of George Cross in an amateur production of Men Without Wives.
 It was her first film role.

 Muriel Flood was a former vaudeville actor who was a well known radio personality "Susie" on 2GB.